infinum/datx/docs/defining-models.md

 ---
-id: defining-modules
+id: defining-models
-title: Defining modules
+title: Defining models
 ---

 **Note:** If you're defining your own models, you also need to update the [collection configuration](Configuring-the-collection).